Last updated: December 5, 2023

 Many of the benefits offered by golden visa programs are similar to those offered by citizenship by investment programs, but the two are not the same.
 Citizenship by investment programs grant full citizenship to applicants once the application is approved, providing the same benefits that a natural-born citizen of that country would receive.

-To hold and maintain a golden visa, investors are not required to abide by any residency requirements in the target country.
+To hold and maintain a permanent residence, investors are not required to abide by any residency requirements in the target country.
 However, if citizenship is the goal, most countries will require that investors and their family members reside in the country full-time for a certain number of years.
 If that requirement is met, applicants move through the process to achieve citizenship.
 Usually, citizenship status will require that individuals pass a series of language, history, and cultural exams, as well as hold resident status for a specific number of years prior to applying for citizenship.

 There are not many countries in the EU that offer any type of citizenship by investment or residency by investment, but golden visas are the main exception.
 The European Union is a highly sought-after spot for immigration, largely due to the partnerships that exist in the EU and all of the benefits associated with living in an EU country.
 If an applicant is trying to build a better life for their family, golden visas are an exquisite option.